TracyYXChen/TracyYXChen.github.io/_pages/misc.md

 - The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers by Ben Horowitz
 - Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration by Ed Catmull
 - Inspired: How to Create Tech Products Customers Love by Marty Cagan
-- Zhong Guan Village: Tales from the Heart of China's Silicon Valley by Ning Ken

 #### Personal Development
 - Mindset: The New Psychology of Success by Carol S. Dweck